kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Implementation Details

-1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON and Protobuf serializers.
+1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON, Protobuf, and CBOR serializers.
 When this option is set, the serializer strips `metadata.managedFields` from the Go object before encoding and exposes this variant as a distinct codec on `runtime.SerializerInfo` with its own `Identifier()`.
 The content type negotiation layer selects the appropriate serializer based on the `drop` parameter in the `Accept` header.
+Stripping happens at the Go-object level before encoding, so it is serializer-agnostic and applies uniformly across all formats.
 Protobuf support is critical since `kube-controller-manager` and `kube-scheduler` use Protobuf by default.
 CRDs are also in scope — the `apiextensions-apiserver` constructs its own `SerializerInfo` for custom resources and will need to wire in the `ExcludeManagedFields` variant alongside its existing serializers.
 2.  **Watch Cache:** No changes are needed to the watch cache or `cachingObject`.
 The `cachingObject`'s `serializationsCache` is keyed by `runtime.Identifier`.
 Since the stripped serializer has a different `Identifier` than the full serializer, the cache naturally maintains both forms as separate entries.
 This means that until all watchers migrate to dropping `managedFields`, each watch event will be serialized twice (once with and once without `managedFields`).
 Benchmarking shows this dual-serialization adds roughly 62% more time and 83% more memory per event, but this overhead is constant regardless of watcher count and is offset by the smaller payload sizes.
 3.  **Discoverability:** The capability should be discoverable via the supported media types in the OpenAPI schema.
 4.  **Client-side Mitigation:** `managedfields.ExtractInto` already returns `nil` (no error) when no matching managed fields entry is found, which is a safe no-op.
 No changes to `ExtractInto` error handling are needed.
 Clients that opt out should be aware that `ExtractInto` will silently return empty results.